Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### Figures of TIP5P-Code Simulations ###

-Molecular dynamics simulations of water and ice are shown by using the TIP5P code, and the current file is "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf" in this repository.
+Molecular dynamics simulations of water and ice, and/or methane hydrate, are shown by using the TIP5P code, and the current file is "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf" in this repository.

 Figures in the color PDF file are water and ice states that include the energy of molecules,